- MOUNTAIN VIEW - CA, USA

 At present, a paradigm shift, referred to frequently as Industry 4.0, is taking place.
 Industry 4.0 refers to the global trend toward the digitization and networking of the industrial value chain and its products.
 Main applications today are mostly related to industrial automation and plant engineering applications (also called smart factories).

-The key semiconductor devices that are helping in the implementation of this “Industry 4.0” revolve around sensors for the understanding of processes, power devices for the management of energy as well as data processing and storage.
+The key semiconductor devices that are helping in the implementation of this “Industry 4.0” revolve around sensors used to understand processes, energy-managing power devices, and data processing and storage.

-Besides the trend towards autonomous systems, the main movements in industrial applications include the development of environmentally friendly and complete solutions (that include services instead of just manufacturing a product), the electrification and “batteryfication” of different systems, the digitalization of manufacturing and the management of buildings and cities.
+Besides the trend towards autonomous systems, the main movements in industrial applications include the development of complete environmentally friendly solutions (that include services instead of just manufacturing a product), the electrification and “batteryfication” of different systems, the digitalization of manufacturing and the management of buildings and cities.

 At Yole Group, we are particularly interested in high energy conversion efficiency.
 A key in industrial applications, it drives the demand for highly efficient system topologies and designs, new semiconductor materials and innovative power-semiconductor devices.

 Machine vision is also an essential driver that enables us to understand manufacturing in a concrete manner.
 The same is true for supply chain robotization, with its demanding data processing and machine learning requirements.

 Growing industrial technology maturity means that the added value is displaced from the manufacturing of a product to providing the services associated with it – think systems monitoring, control, preventive and reparative maintenance, and end-of-life system treatment.

 Yole Group’s analysts focus on the technology challenges and innovations needed for each industrial segment, supported by semiconductor devices and electronic systems.

 We also develop a global understanding of the synergies between the different applications.
 In this way, we can help you identify the business opportunities lying beyond your core industry and business area.